 Every year, the County Council's parking enforcement team help manage the traffic around significant events throughout the County.
 We do this through effective parking enforcement where temporary parking restrictions are brought in to enable events to take place safely.

 Some of the events that have taken place where extra enforcement has been provided have been:

-The Woodhall Spa 40s weekend, Burleigh Horse Trials, the Boston Mayfair, the Boston Marathon,

-Lincoln 10k and the Lincoln Grand Prix Cycle Race.
+Burghley Horse Trials, the Boston Mayfair, the Boston Marathon, Lincoln 10k and the Lincoln Grand Prix Cycle Race.